vids2002/RSVPro/README.md

 - You can locate my visual component by starting up the application
 - You can save the state of my application by pressing the "Save Guest List" button on the main page
 - You can load the state of my application by pressing the "Load Guest List" button on the main page

+## Phase 4: Task 2
+- Refer to the attached demo video above:
+    - The events that occur when the program runs as shown in the demo video is as follows:

+            Sun Apr 07 16:10:31 PDT 2024
+            Guest List was loaded from file.

+            Sun Apr 07 16:10:34 PDT 2024
+            The Invited Guest List was viewed.

+            Sun Apr 07 16:10:42 PDT 2024
+            Max was added to the Guest List.

+            Sun Apr 07 16:10:46 PDT 2024
+            Perez was added to the Guest List.

+            Sun Apr 07 16:10:51 PDT 2024
+            Ricciardo was added to the Guest List.

+            Sun Apr 07 16:10:58 PDT 2024
+            The Invited Guest List was viewed.

+            Sun Apr 07 16:11:02 PDT 2024
+            Confirmed Guest List was viewed.

+            Sun Apr 07 16:11:04 PDT 2024
+            Declined Guest List was viewed.

+            Sun Apr 07 16:11:14 PDT 2024
+            Max was removed from the Guest List.

+            Sun Apr 07 16:11:18 PDT 2024
+            Perez was removed from the Guest List.

+            Sun Apr 07 16:11:28 PDT 2024
+            Ricciardo's RSVP status was updated to Declined.

+            Sun Apr 07 16:11:36 PDT 2024
+            Guest's Plus One Status was updated.

+            Sun Apr 07 16:11:41 PDT 2024
+            Confirmed Guest List was viewed.

+            Sun Apr 07 16:11:43 PDT 2024
+            Declined Guest List was viewed.

+            Sun Apr 07 16:11:53 PDT 2024
+            Ricciardo's RSVP status was updated to Confirmed.

+            Sun Apr 07 16:11:58 PDT 2024
+            The Invited Guest List was viewed.

+            Sun Apr 07 16:12:01 PDT 2024
+            Confirmed Guest List was viewed.

+            Sun Apr 07 16:12:03 PDT 2024
+            Declined Guest List was viewed.

+            Sun Apr 07 16:12:07 PDT 2024
+            Guest List was saved to file.